 - There is a deep gluteal cleft (deep crack in the buttock)

 - Over six hours per day is spent sitting

 - Previous injury to the affected area

 - Poor hygiene

 Signs and Symptoms

 You may have a pilonidal sinus and not have any noticeable symptoms.
-However, in most cases it will eventually become infected.
-If the sinus becomes infected an abscess will usually develop.
+However, in many cases it will get infected.
+If the sinus becomes infected, an abscess will usually develop.
 An abscess is a collection of pus that forms in and around the sinus.
 Symptoms of an infected pilonidal sinus are:

-- Periodic drainage of blood or pus from the sinus
+- Drainage of blood or pus from the sinus

 - A tender lump under the skin, usually near the tailbone